18 Countries That Are Closing Their Doors To Tourists—Here’s Why

 8. Dubrovnik, Croatia

 In response, Dubrovnik has capped the number of tourists allowed at its famous walls each day.
 This helps preserve the heritage and allows visitors to enjoy a more intimate experience.
-These measures are meant for safeguarding the city’s historical allure.
+Such measures are vital to safeguarding the city’s historical allure while still embracing tourism.

 9. Iceland